cdonderis/rickandmorty-service/README.md

 class to mapped JSON with my object "CharacterInfo" and DateFormatter to work with string data format from API.

 I created two models to difference between Character information and Episode Information, and I only deserialized attributes that I have needed at business logic.

-I have not develop test because I don't have time to continue, and the finally response of my service need a DTO to return only the specified attributes.

-I hope you value the rest of the project, all the best!
+To adapt response I created a Data Transfer Object named CharacterDTO.